lordrichard6/lopes2tech/README.md

 ## About lopes2tech

-lopes2tech is a Swiss Sole Proprietorship company based in Rüschlikon, founded by Paulo R. Lopes.
+lopes2tech is a Swiss Sole Proprietorship company based in Zurich, founded by Paulo R. Lopes.
 We specialize in:

 - Process Automation
 - Web Development